 First and foremost, even if the temperature is hot on the job site, don’t take shortcuts to stay cool.
 OSHA (the Occupational Safety and Health Administration) recommends workers wear protective eyewear, long-sleeve shirts and long pants, coveralls, rubber boots and waterproof alkali-resistant gloves.

 Immediately after flushing the skin with water, you can use common household vinegar to minimize alkaline burn injuries, a fact proved by a study published in a 2003 issue of Plastic & Reconstructive Surgery, the journal of the American Society of Plastic Surgeons.
 Vinegar and similar weak acids help neutralize the alkaline substance 15 minutes faster than the use of water alone, the study found.
-However, vinegar should never be used in the eyes.
-Eye burns should be flushed with clean water and mandate a visit to the hospital.
+However, you should never use vinegar should the eyes.
+You should flush eye burns with clean water and mandate a visit to the hospital.

 If a burn appears over a large skin area or is deep, professional medical attention should be obtained as quickly as possible.
 Remember, the skin will continue to burn unless microscopically cleaned.